New Supernova Constraints on Neutrinophilic Dark Sector - Vector Mediators: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In conclusion, we derived new supernova constraints on neutrinophilic DM which are up to four orders of magnitude stronger than the existing constraints for DM masses below ${\cal O}(100~{\rm MeV})$.
 Here, we considered fermion DM and vector mediator for concreteness, but it is straightforward to generalize our work to any combination of DM and mediator type (scalar, pseudo-scalar, fermion, vector and axial-vector).

-In this work, we reported limits assuming a mediator mass of 10 GeV.
-For heavier mediators, our results can easily be rescaled by simply keeping the ratio $g_{\nu}^2g_{\chi}^2/m_{Z'}^4$ constant.
-For lighter mediators, the rescaling is less straightforward, due to the resonance at $s = m_{Z'}^2$.
-Although the typical neutrino energies are of order 100 MeV, even mediators as heavy as 1 GeV can be produced on shell at a high enough rate to noticeably affect the total neutrino annihilation rate; above roughly 2 GeV, the rate becomes negligible.
-The corresponding increase in the production cross section means that our limits could be much stronger for MeV-scale mediators.
-However, this would also allow the mediator to be produced on shell and possibly escape before decaying, creating an additional cooling channel and requiring a more detailed treatment of trapping.
-We defer consideration of this regime to future work.
+We reported limits under two assumptions for the mediator mass: first, we considered a ``heavy'' mediator with a fixed mass of 10 GeV, and second, we considered a ``light" mediator with mass equal to three times the DM mass.
+For mediators heavier than a few GeV, our heavy-mediator results can easily be rescaled by simply keeping the ratio $g_{\nu}^2g_{\chi}^2/m_{Z'}^4$ constant.
+For lighter mediators, the rescaling is less straightforward.
+Although the typical neutrino energies are of order 100 MeV, even for mediators as heavy as 1 GeV, the resonance at $s = m_{Z'}^2$ can be reached at a high enough rate to noticeably affect the total neutrino annihilation rate.
+The resulting limits are much stronger for a light mediator than would be suggested by the simple rescaling above, due to the presence of this resonance.
+At the same time, resonant reannihilation of DM into neutrinos is significant in this case, again due to the resonance in the self-annihilation cross section.

+The results presented here are similar to those presented in Ref.~\cite{Manzari:2023gkt}, with several important distinctions.
+First, the result of Ref.~\cite{Manzari:2023gkt} for the commonly used benchmark $m_{\chi} = m_{Z'}/3$ is presented only for the full $L_{\mu} - L_{\tau}$ model, meaning that constraints are not available for a neutrinophilic model in this case.
+Our treatment of attenuation is also significantly different.
+In presenting our results, we have also compiled a wide range of constraints on neutrinophilic models, and in the process have derived a new BBN constraint based on dark matter annihilation to neutrinos.

+In conclusion, we have shown that the non-observation of anomalous cooling in SN1987A sets new stringent constraints on neutrino-DM interactions, providing up to three (five) orders of magnitude improvement over the existing constraints for DM masses below ${\cal O}$(100 MeV) for heavy (light) mediators.